hashchange/backbone.declarative.views/README.md

   Backbone.Declarative.Views does not handle these kinds of template definitions.
 It simply leaves them alone.
 Consequentially, the templates do not make it into the built-in cache.

 - <a name="cache-miss-empty-string"></a>You set the template to an empty string.
+Cache miss right there.

 - <a name="cache-miss-uncacheable-string"></a>You use a [custom template loader][custom-loader] and it can't handle your template string, throwing an error or returning an empty jQuery object as a result.
 Because the template loader can't handle the template, Backbone.Declarative.Views ignores it.

-  The default loader of Backbone.Declarative.Views does not produce cache misses of that kind, though.
+  The default loader of Backbone.Declarative.Views does not produce cache misses of that kind.
 The only string leading to a cache miss is an empty template string.
 And an empty template string should be considered a misconfiguration anyway.

-In these cases, `getCachedTemplate()` returns undefined.
+In these cases, `getCachedTemplate()` returns `undefined`.

 ### Keeping compiled templates in the cache